 - Svenska som andraspråk grundläggande (Swedish as a second language basic)

 - Svenska som andraspråk levels 1, 2, 3.
 (Swedish as a second language 1, 2, 3)

 What you learn in the three last courses is equivalent to what Swedish students learn in high school.
-The main aim of SAS is to make you applicable for higher studies in Sweden.
+The main aim of SAS is to make you eligible for higher studies in Sweden.
 Taking all four courses takes about 1 – 2 years depending on the pace you choose.
-Note, that you can also write the TISUS exam if your aim is to study at Swedish university.
+Note, that you can also write the TISUS exam if your intention is to study at a Swedish university.

 Missing something?
 Or does something feel unclear?
 Contact us and help us improve.